nbari/DALMP/docs/database/Cache.rst

 On the cache engine, the (key, value) is translated to:

-:key: your custom key
+:key: Your custom key.
-:value: the output of your query
+:value: The output of your query.

 This is useful when you only want to flush certain parts of the cache, example: